Rosetta Records Project: Celebrating Women in Early Blues and Jazz Music

 Release 3: OLD & NEW BLUES.
 Old & New Blues, inspired by an unrealized idea in Reitz’s archive, features newly recorded versions of songs reissued on Rosetta Records LPs–giving contemporary artists the opportunity to reimagine the landmark music of women in pre- and post-war blues and jazz.

-ABOUT ROSETTA REITZ: Owned and operated by feminist polymath Rosetta Reitz, Rosetta Records (1979-1991) was the first and only record label specializing exclusively in 1920s-1950s women’s blues and jazz music.
+Owned and operated by feminist polymath Rosetta Reitz, Rosetta Records (1979-1991) was the first and only record label specializing exclusively in 1920s-1950s women’s blues and jazz music.
 To this day, none of the label’s 19 releases have ever been reissued.
-The goal of each curated album in the Rosetta Records Project is to celebrate the work of Rosetta Reitz and honor the genius of under-appreciated Black women musicians from the 1920s-1950s.

 ABOUT THE TEAM:

 SPINSTER is a radical feminist record label that supports a diverse range of musicians who explore territory across the traditional, radical, and experimental.
 Learn more at spinstersounds.com.
-The Spinster team includes Emily Hilliard, a writer, folklorist, and media producer, and Michelle Dove.
-Emily works and teaches at Berea College and is the author of the book Making Our Future: Visionary Folklore and Everyday Culture in Appalachia (UNC Press, 2022).
+The SPINSTER team includes Emily Hilliard and Michelle Dove.
+Emily is the folklorist at Berea College and is the author of the book Making Our Future: Visionary Folklore and Everyday Culture in Appalachia (UNC Press, 2022).
 Michelle works in the English Department at Duke University and teaches creative writing at Duke and Night School Bar.
 Her book of linked short prose is Radio Cacophony (Big Lucks Books, 2016).

 Research support for this project comes from: